Clothing and Equipment - Indoor

 The wearing of sports type hijab will be permitted upon a satisfactory pre-game inspection by the referee, as mandated by FIFA rule four, which states all items of clothing or equipment other than the basic equipment must be inspected by the referee and determined to be safe.

-Indoor Soccer shoes are recommended for U9 and up due to the higher speed of the games and more rapid movement and direction changes of the players.
-These shoes have a lower profile and tighter fit than runners thereby providing more stability and minimizing the risk of a turned ankle.
+Proper soccer boots are recommended for U9 and up due to the higher speed of the games and more rapid movement and direction changes of the players.
+These boots have a lower profile and tighter fit than runners thereby providing more stability and minimizing the risk of a turned ankle.